Table of Contents

-The blood flowing through your brain delivers oxygen, glucose and other nutrients to fuel the brain’s activities.
+The blood flowing through your brain delivers oxygen, glucose and other nutrients to fuel your brain’s activities.

-Blood flow slowing down, or shut down by a stroke can result in vascular dementia.
+When blood flow slows down, or is shut down by a stroke it can result in vascular dementia.

 Brain waves have been studied by scientists for many years.
 The four categories of brain wave patterns are:

-We stay primarily in Beta state throughout our day.
+You stay primarily in Beta state throughout your day.

-Music with a binaural beat (i.e. Holosync) can take us into deeper states of brain wave patterns.
+Music with a binaural beat (i.e. Holosync) can take you into deeper states of brain wave patterns.

 When you feel burnt out after a long study or work session.
 Or brain fog where you’re not thinking clearly.
 It’s “mental fatigue” wearing many different hats.

 The list of causes for brain or mental fatigue is long.
-In brief, it can be caused by lack of oxygen in the brain, blood glucose out of control, and chronic stimulation of the brain through stress or work.
+In brief, it can be caused by lack of oxygen in your brain, blood glucose out of control, and chronic stimulation of your brain through stress or work.

-The constant state of fight-or-flight mode and lack of adequate rest can lead to breakdown.
+The constant state of fight-or-flight mode and lack of adequate rest can lead to a breakdown.

-A book can be written (and may have) on how to beat chronic stress.
+A book can be written (and many have) on how to beat chronic stress.
 And heal the microbiome in your gut.

 Experts in the last five years have boldly stated “heal your gut and heal your brain”.
 Start with a Paleo-type diet with plenty of healthy fats and organic vegetables.